helium/HIP/0000-adjustment-of-dao-utility-a-score-to-remove-onboarding-fees.md

 ## Alternatives
 Maintaining the Current Calculation: One alternative would be to keep the current A score calculation, with the onboarding fee included.
 However, doing so might lead to unnecessary complexity, as managing the onboarding fee using on-chain mechanisms like NFTs and storing the associated data would require additional resources and potentially increase costs.

 Adjusting the A Score Calculation Differently: Another option is to explore different adjustments to the A score calculation that might achieve similar goals while addressing the potential drawbacks of this proposal.
-This could include introducing new parameters or modifying the existing calculation in other ways.
+This could include introducing new parameters to calculate the total amount of HNT burned for onboarding for reach network, vs only using the current fee.
+However, since the IoT network had such a huge head start, and almost 1 million hotspots onboarded but not active, this metric would heavily favor the IoT network and their HNT emissions.

 ## Deployment Impact
-The Helium Foundation will need to adjust the A Score Calculation of the DAO Utility Score to remove onboarding fees.
+The Helium Foundation will need to adjust the code for the A Score Calculation of the DAO Utility Score to remove onboarding fees.

 ## Success Metrics
 The success metric will be the HNT daily emissions being correctly recalculated to exclude onboarding fees from the A Score.